 Comes in two varieties

 - Magic Has Dramatic Units of Time: Sunrise, sunset, twelfth gong of the clock-tower, the phases of the moon, birthdays, saint's days, Sabbath, etc. Which invokes all kinds of Fridge Logic, such as, what would use something so inaccurate as when the sun sets, especially since the world is round and there's always a sunset somewhere?

-- Magic Has Its Rules: Somehow setting limits such as a "Rule of Three" or "Until the Castle Rises Above the Clouds" or "Until the Sun Sets" makes the power work better or at all.
+- Magic Has Its Rules: Somehow setting limits such as a "Rule of Three" or "Until the Castle Rises Above the Clouds" or "Until the Sun Sets," or "This spell/ritual/technique can only be performed by a virgin" makes the power work better or at all.
 So whatever happens needs to happen within the rules instead of at one's convenience.
-If a rules lawyer is around this sometimes leads to No Man of Woman Born.
+If a rules lawyer is around, this sometimes leads to No Man of Woman Born.

 - Placing restrictions on Nen powers in Hunter × Hunter can act as a power multiplier for an ability, depending on the restriction.